RohitMenon120192/portfolio/README.md

 - Key Achievements:

-- Currently managing the setup, FAT (Factory Acceptance Test), operation, maintenance, PFMEA (Process Failure Modes and Effects Analysis), and commissioning of two automation machines, a case packer and a palletizer.
--	Currently working on the Cognex vision system for the detection and sorting of products, enhancing quality control.
+- Engineered the Cognex vision system for the detection and sorting of products.
--	Estimated to save $17,280 monthly through headcount reduction, which will be achieved after establishing system interlocks among 3 key pieces of equipment.
+- Engineered the FANUC DR-3iB/8L Delta Robot for high-speed pick and place operations and the FANUC M-410iB/700 Palletizing Robot for heavy￾duty material handling.
--	Troubleshoot and resolve issues in mechanical and electrical components, including PLCs, reducing downtime by 16%.
+- Troubleshot and resolved issues in mechanical and electrical components, including PLCs, which reduced downtime by 16%.

 - Job Position: Graduate Service Assistant - Lab Assistant/Grader with a focus on two courses (Robotic System - 1 and Mechatronic Systems)
 - Company: Ira A. Fulton Schools of Engineering at Arizona State University